 About PAUSE

-The Internet is part of our everyday lives, and that’s a good thing!
-However, screen misuse or overuse can lead to harmful effects, especially among young people, who are more at risk.
+Screens are part of our daily lives and can provide a number of benefits, but when they are used excessively or inappropriately, they can be linked to certain harmful effects, especially among young people who are more at risk.
 In collaboration with a committee of experts and a vast support network, PAUSE is an extensive resource to help Quebecers better cope with hyperconnectivity.

 What is PAUSE?

-PAUSE promotes balanced and mindful Internet and screen use to prevent the risks associated with hyperconnectivity.
-The campaign encourages young adults, children and their parents to take action to improve their digital habits so they can enjoy the advantages of the Internet, without experiencing its harmful effects.
+PAUSE promotes balanced and mindful screen use to prevent the risks associated with hyperconnectivity.
+The campaign encourages young adults, children and their parents to take action to improve their digital habits so they can enjoy the benefits screens can offer, without experiencing their harmful effects.
 PAUSE is a useful and caring ally to ensure that technology is at our service (and not the other way around!) and to teach us how to break the habit of automatically connecting while reminding us of the importance of regularly putting our screens on “pause”.

 PAUSE is a communication campaign as well as a year-round reference site providing information and tips as well as tools and resources for parents and professionals.
 Moreover, PAUSE organizes 24 h unplugging events and offers activities and initiatives for youth.